 To apply, you will need to provide:

-- a covering letter outlining why you wish to undertake this particular internship or internships, and why you feel you would be suitable
+- a covering letter outlining which internship you are apply for, why you wish to undertake this particular internship or internships, and why you feel you would be suitable

 - your CV

 - a supporting letter from editor or journalism tutor

 Please note: If you're submitting your application by post, please provide three copies of all documents.

 Shortlisted applicants will be interviewed by telephone in the fortnight after submitting their application.

 For more information contact Asia New Zealand Foundation media adviser Rebecca Palmer at firstname.lastname@example.org